AshOnDiscord/AshOnDiscord-HUD/README.md

 # AshOnDiscord HUD
+**[NOTICE]**: This project is more or less **abandoned**.
+While there is always some sort of change I will return, I currently simply don't play minecraft or much games in general for the matter.
+If I even do end up returning I likely would end up starting from the scratch as the current codebase is to put it frankly, terrible.
+If you wish to fork this repo and build off my code(I don't know why you would want to do so), go ahead.

 HUD/UI fabric mod for 1.19.3.
 Will upgrade to 1.19.4/1.20 eventually.
 Uses https://github.com/0x3C50/Renderer as the rendering library.
 Forge port not planned and likely will never come.
 [Showcase(with KronHud as reference)](https://www.youtube.com/watch?v=3HCbouOuGdk)

 ## Workspace